 }

 But it is inefficient as parent spins and wastes CPU time.
-What we would like here insead is some way to put the parent to sleep until the condition we are waiting for (e.g. the child is done executing) comes ture.
+What we would like here instead is some way to put the parent to sleep until the condition we are waiting for (e.g. the child is done executing) comes true.

 Definition and Routines